Dacryodes edulis: Fruit

 The main use of D. edulis is its fruit, which can be eaten either raw, cooked in salt water or roasted.
-Cooked flesh of the fruit has a texture similar to butter and is often eaten on bread.
-The pulp contains 48% oil and a plantation can produce 7-8 tons of oil per hectare.
-The fat content of this fruit is much higher compared to fruits such as apple, guava, and pawpaw.
-It is also rich in vitamins.
-The kernel can be used as fodder for sheep or goats.
-The flowers are useful in apiculture.
+The cooked flesh of the fruit has a texture similar to butter and is often eaten on bread.
+The pulp contains 48% oil and a plantation can produce 7–8 tons of oil per hectare.
+The fat content of this fruit is much higher than in fruits such as apple, guava, and pawpaw.
+It is also rich in minerals including potassium, zinc, iron, copper, and selenium, as well as beta-carotene.
+The kernel can be used as fodder for sheep or goats, and the flowers are useful in apiculture.

 Timber

-The wood of D. edulis is elastic, greyish-white to pinkish.
-The wood has general use for tool handles, and occasionally for mortars, and is suitable for carpentry.
+The wood of D. edulis is elastic and greyish-white to pinkish.
+It is commonly shaped for use in tool handles and occasionally for mortars, and is suitable for carpentry.

 Seed

-The seed of Dacryodes edulis is rich in different proportion of carbohydrates, proteins, crude fibres, appreciable amounts of potassium, calcium, magnesium and phosphorus.
-It is also rich in essential amino acids such as Lysine, Phenylalanine, Leucine, Isoleucine.
-It contain a considerable amount of fatty acids such as palmitic acids, oleic acids, and linoleic acids.

-Physicochemical analysis suggested that the seed have valuable functional attributes of industrial interest.
-The important natural product, gallic acid, is found in significant quantity in the seed of Dacryodes edulis.
-The vasomodulatory properties of the seeds have been reported.
+The seed of Dacryodes edulis is rich in different proportions of carbohydrates, proteins, and crude fibres, and contains appreciable amounts of potassium, calcium, magnesium and phosphorus.
+It is also rich in essential amino acids such as lysine, phenylalanine, leucine, and isoleucine.
+It contain a considerable concentration of fatty acids such as palmitic acids, oleic acids, and linoleic acids.
+Physicochemical analysis suggests that the seed may have valuable functional attributes of industrial interest.
+The important natural product gallic acid is found in significant quantities in the seed of D. edulis.
+The seeds have also been reported to have vasomodulatory properties.

 Medicinal uses

 The tree is also a source of many herbal medicines.
 It has long been used in the traditional medicine of some African countries to treat various ailments such as wounds, skin diseases, dysentery, and fever.
-The extracts and secondary metabolites have been found to show antimicrobial and antioxidant activities.
+The extracts and secondary metabolites have been found to show antimicrobial and antioxidant activity.
 A wide range of chemical constituents such as terpenes, flavonoids, tannins, alkaloids, and saponins have been isolated from the plant.

 Other uses

 The resin is sometimes burnt for lighting or used as a glue.
-The tree is used as an ornamental plant and is known to improve soil quality by providing large quantities of biomass.
+The tree is often used as an ornamental plant and is known to improve soil quality by providing large quantities of biomass.

-Nomenclature
+Etymology

 The name of the genus comes from the Greek word for tear, dakruon.
-This is a reference to the resin droplets on bark surface of its members.
+This is a reference to the numerous resin droplets frequently found on the bark surface of species belonging to this genus.
 The species name edulis means edible.